wqian0/ChessEvaluator/README.md

 **Future improvements to make for increasing search depth:**
 * Move ordering
-* Null move and quiescence search
+* Null move pruning and quiescence search
 * Port to C++